XiongjieDai/GPU-Benchmarks-on-LLM-Inference/README.md

     Test arguments:
     ```bash
-    ./main --color -n 128 -c 512 --no-mmap -ngl 1 --temp 0.7 --repeat_penalty 1.1 -n 512 --ignore-eos -m ./models/13B/ggml-model-q4_0.bin  -p "I believe the meaning of life is"
+    ./main --color --no-mmap -ngl 1 --temp 0.7 --repeat_penalty 1.1 -n 512 --ignore-eos -m ./models/7B/ggml-model-q4_0.bin  -p "I believe the meaning of life is"
     ```
     It seems we need to allocate equal memory on the CPU when we run the model on GPU.
 This means there is only half of the unified memory is unable to be allocated for the GPU.
-However, the good news is the inference speed seems usable.
 Use `-ngl 0` or delete it to only use the CPU for inference.
 (Thanks to: https://github.com/ggerganov/llama.cpp/pull/1826)
     ```bash
-    ./main --color -n 128 -c 512 --no-mmap --temp 0.7 --repeat_penalty 1.1 -n 512 --ignore-eos -m ./models/65B/ggml-model-f16.bin  -p "I believe the meaning of life is"
+    ./main --color --no-mmap --temp 0.7 --repeat_penalty 1.1 -n 512 --ignore-eos -m ./models/65B/ggml-model-f16.bin  -p "I believe the meaning of life is"
     ```

 ## Total VRAM Requirements